Boulder County Receives a Bump in Conforming Loan Limits for 2020

 Conforming Loan Limit is Effective for Dec 2019 Loans

-Homebuyers can take advantage of these limit increases as early as December of this year.
-In our area specifically, a higher conforming loan limit was established because Boulder County satisfied the regulatory criteria that states if "115% of the median home value exceeds the nation-wide conforming loan limit" then the limit shall be increased.
+Homebuyers could take advantage of the loan limit increases as early as December of this year.
+In our area specifically, a higher conforming loan limit was established because Boulder County satisfied the regulatory criteria which states if "115% of the median home value exceeds the nation-wide conforming loan limit" then the limit shall be increased.
 Accordingly, in these higher cost areas like Boulder County, the 2020 conforming loan limit is $644,000.
 See a full summary below.